-The program will be held in July 2018; dates to be announced.
-Sessions will begin at 9 a.m. and conclude at 4:30 p.m.
+It will be held in July 2018 (exact dates still to be announced).
+Daily sessions start at 9 am and conclude at 4:30 pm.

 The cost of Boys State programs are underwritten by each American Legion Department.
 Boys State delegates’ registration fees are paid for by the sponsoring local American Legion unit with additional support and funding sometimes coming from various civic and nonprofit organizations.
 Participating students may incur nominal expenses for transportation, site-specific fees, or contribution to an optional service project.

 The deadline to apply for Boys State is Monday, April 2, 2018.
 More information will be available here soon, including the application form.

 Every year, two outstanding boys from each program are selected to attend American Legion Boys Nation in Washington, D.C.
 As Boys Nation “senators,” they campaign for political office, craft and debate the passage of legislation, and meet with their real-life counterparts on Capitol Hill.
 Besides a chance to experience the workings of federal government personally, they gain further opportunities to sharpen their leadership skills and learn American heritage.
 They also may be afforded the opportunity to meet with the President of the United States.
 Details are available at https://www.legion.org/boysnation